Ruthless Quotas at Amazon Are Permanently Maiming Employees

 The problems Reveal uncovered go far beyond common sprains, strains, and repetitive stress injuries.
 When a gas leak inundated the Eastvale warehouse where Dixon used to work, managers wouldn’t slow down, several workers said, even though they were dizzy and vomiting.
 They were told that they’d have to use personal time off if they wanted to leave.

-The root of Amazon’s success appears to be at the root of its injury problem, too: the blistering pace of delivering packages to its customers.
+The root of Amazon’s success appears to be the root of its injury problem, too: the blistering pace of delivering packages to its customers.

-Amazon’s busiest season, which the company calls “peak,” begins with the runup to Black Friday.
+Amazon’s busiest season, which the company calls “peak,” begins with the run-up to Black Friday.
 Amazon said it shipped Prime members more than a billion items last holiday season.
 This year, Amazon has a new promise: free one-day delivery for Prime members.

 It’s also crunch time for the human body.
 Employees face the exhaustion of mandatory 12-hour shifts, and warehouses are crammed with seasonal workers unaccustomed to the grind.
-The company’s 2018 logs show weekly injury counts spiked at two distinct moments when Amazon offers special deals: Cyber Monday and Prime Day.
+The company’s 2018 logs show that weekly injury counts spiked at two distinct moments when Amazon offered special deals: Cyber Monday and Prime Day.

 Robinson, the Amazon spokesperson, said total injuries do go up during those peak times, but that’s only because the company brings on more workers then.
 Robinson said the rate of injuries historically has stayed steady, or even decreased, at peak times.
 Amazon declined to provide data to back up that claim.

-As ever-increasing production targets flow down from corporate, regional managers lean on warehouse directors, who put pressure on the supervisors who oversee all those water spiders, stowers, pickers, and packers.
+As ever-increasing production targets flow down from corporate, regional managers lean on warehouse directors, who put pressure on the supervisors, who oversee all those water spiders, stowers, pickers, and packers.
 And the key to advancement is great production numbers.

 “It incentivizes you to be a heartless son of a bitch,” said a former senior operations manager who had leadership roles at multiple facilities.